 You likely know what your book’s main argument and interventions are but might never have fully articulated the other main narrative threads connecting its chapters.

-Note: authors must typically revise their BLOs at least four times paying attention to vocabulary, relationships between key ideas, actors and actions, sentence structure, and directionality before they get them to a solid enough state.
+Note: authors must typically revise their book questions at least four times, paying attention to vocabulary, relationships between key ideas, actors and actions, sentence structure, and directionality.

-[Want more examples, drafting exercises, revising exercises, and checklists to ensure you’re on the right track?
-You’ll find tons of them in the boot camp curriculum used in both the self-paced and facilitated formats].
+(Want more examples, drafting exercises, revising exercises, and checklists to ensure you’re on the right track?
+You’ll find tons of them in The Dissertation-to-Book Workbook.)

-Next, you will ensure chapter contributes meaningfully to your book’s main intellectual work.
-Choose one chapter.
-For each book-level learning objective, write one corresponding chapter-level learning objective (CLO).
-In other words, articulate how this chapter adds something to move that narrative thread forward.
+Next, choose one chapter.
+For each book question, write one chapter-level answer.
+Keep it to one sentence.
+In other words, articulate how this chapter adds something to move this narrative thread forward.

-Note: the CLOs exercise is the most challenging piece of working ON your book because it will force you to align your chapters’ claims to your book’s.
-Often, problems like clashing directionality, inconsistent terminology, or fuzzy logic will reveal themselves through the CLOs.
+Note: The chapter answers exercise is the most challenging piece of working ON your book because it will force you to align your chapters’ claims with your book’s.
+Often problems like outlier chapters, inconsistent terminology, or fuzzy logic will reveal themselves through the chapter answers.
+For more help, see Chapters 9–10 of The Dissertation-to-Book Workbook.

 What You Will Realize When You Work ON Your Book